rjhoyle/cs151-fall2025/docs/syllabus.md

 We are committed to making this class accessible to all students.
 If you have accessibility needs, please email your instructor or come discuss them with them.
 Things you might want to discuss accomodations for include physical and mental disabilities, both permanent and temporary, any situation that is causing you to not be able to attend class or spend as much time on this class as you would like (illness, stress, family situations, work hours, just going through a rough time), not having access to computers, anything that is keeping you from doing your best in this course.
 Let us know, and together we will figure something out.

+If you are a student who is not diagnosed with a disability but suspect you may have one, please reach out to [accessibility services](https://www.oberlin.edu/disability-access) and choose the "Meet with Staff" button about half way down the page to schedule a 15 minute informational meeting with OSAS.

 Please also let your instructor know if purchasing the textbook and/or iClicker is a barrier for you in this course, and we will work together to find a solution.
 Financial Aid provides the most comprehensive funding for all costs that students pay, including books and course supplies.
 Michele Kosbuth can respond to students' questions.

 ## OWLS and Tutoring

 The CS department hosts drop-in peer tutoring hours in both CS labs in the evenings and on weekends (these are called "lab helper hours" for CSCI 151).
 If you would also like an one-on-one tutor, Oberlin College provides free tutors for this course.
-If you would like a tutor, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeZ0fRpVLr8niDScF4wiJ3JYvTE6M8pYq8qLg8OTXmfkrWbqA/viewform).
+If you would like a tutor, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScbT5_RrtqmSGvNkXSxpS_pT4IDz8eJHs5jv3A39FP_RgHwQA/viewform?usp=header).

 CSCI 151 is also supported by OWLs from CLEAR this semester.
 OWLS provide fun, collaborative sessions based on the Supplemental Instruction model, integrating course content with learning strategies.
 Led by students who have taken the course, OWLS help everyone, from those seeking additional support to those excelling and wanting to reinforce their knowledge.
-Your OWLs, Reed and Arev, will play a crucial role in enhancing your learning experience.
+Your OWLs, Menard and Rachael, will play a crucial role in enhancing your learning experience.
 They bring valuable knowledge and experience, having previously completed this course successfully.
 We strongly encourage you to attend their sessions regularly, as these sessions are designed to reinforce your understanding of the course material, develop effective study strategies, and create opportunities for collaborative learning.
-Engaging with Reed and Arev through these sessions will provide you with additional insights and support, contributing positively to your academic success in this course.
+Engaging with Menard and Rachael through these sessions will provide you with additional insights and support, contributing positively to your academic success in this course.

 ## Code of Conduct